kmwallio/VideoTransformer/README.md

 Depending on your distro, install the GTK2-Perl package...
 Debian, Fedora, Ubuntu, and etc make it easy.
 Just search the repos.
 Other wise, [this link](http://live.gnome.org/GTK2-Perl/FrequentlyAskedQuestions#Downloading.2C_Building.2C_Installing_Gtk2-Perl) should hopefully help...

+Also install the mplayer and ffmpeg binaries for your system.

 ### Windows

 [This link](http://live.gnome.org/GTK2-Perl/FrequentlyAskedQuestions#Downloading.2C_Building.2C_Installing_Gtk2-Perl) should help if using ActiveState or StrawberryPerl, alternatively, try [Camelbox](http://code.google.com/p/camelbox/ "Camelbox - Perl for Windows").

+This program might not work on Windows for a while though...